Pokemonjpups/Roblox-Auto-PHP/README.md

 # Roblox-Auto-PHP
 Automatically generate a PHP-Based Roblox Web API Wrapper.
-I doubt this is very safe so it is highly reccomended you don't use this in production without verifying each function first.
+I doubt this is very safe so it is highly recommended you don't use this in production without verifying each function first.

 ## How this works
 This simple program scrapes Roblox's Swagger.io docs for their info, and then generates a file that allows you to communicate with the endpoints easily.
 It takes seconds to generate the file.